GridTools/serialbox/docs/sphinx/index.rst

 The core implementation of Serialbox is written in C++ and bindings to C, Fortran and Python3 are available.

 :doc:`C++ interface <C++>`
-  C++ interface of Serialbox.
+  Information about the C++ interface of Serialbox.

 :doc:`C interface <C>`
-  C interface of Serialbox.
+  Information about the C interface of Serialbox.

-:doc:`Python module <Python>`
+:doc:`Python3 module <Python>`
-  Python3 interface of Serialbox.
+  A reference manual of the Python3 interface of Serialbox.

+:doc:`Fortran interface <Fortran>`
+  Information about the Fortran interface of Serialbox.